CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 {{%/notice%}}

-Building a simulation that represents your production network is the first step in taking advantage of next generation NetDevOps style operational workflows.
-Ideally, you test all network changes in simulation or in a staging environment before they reach production.
-Cumulus VX is an extremely lightweight and high fidelity simulation platform.
-With a small memory footprint and all of the software components being exactly the same as Cumulus Linux running on hardware, you can construct a highly scalable and robust simulation environment  that matches the production environment; from interface labels down to MAC addresses.

-{{% notice note %}}

-For more about why Cumulus Networks made the choices they did for Production Ready Automation read the [blog post](https://cumulusnetworks.com/blog/production-ready-automation/) that describes our motivations and technical reasoning.

-{{% /notice %}}

 ## System Requirements

-For a robust simulation environment and CI/CD with GitLab, a dedicated, always-on, enterprise class server is recommended.
-Using the NetQ server in individual development environments is not normally required and is normally only needed for CI testing where GitLab Runner is installed and registered to your CI/CD enabled project.
+For a robust simulation environment and CI/CD with GitLab, Cumulus Networks recommends a dedicated, always-on, enterprise class server.
+Using the NetQ server in individual development environments is not required and is typically only needed for CI testing, where GitLab Runner is installed and registered to your CI/CD enabled project.

 ### Hardware Requirements